 Plots that received the application of 50% (PM + NPK 15: 15: 15) showed longest days to 50% flowering (114.4) while the shortest (77.1) days to 50% flowering was recorded in 0-control plots.
 This outcome is in consonants with the study conducted by Oyewole (2011) who found that the farmyard manure with the highest amount and the N fertilizer rate (7.5 t ha-1 and 75 kg N ha-1, respectively) were also the least to reach 50% flowering in roselle.
 These indices of crop earliness indicated that, roselle crop in control start bearing earlier than others.
 This may have implication on the use of production resources and probably on crop productivity (Timothy and Futuless, 2014).
 According to Oyewole and Mera (2010), one possible explanation for the longer time taken by plots treated with higher rates of farmyard manure and N-fertilizer to reach 50% flowering could be the contribution made by treatments to the soil's fertility status.
 Manure application has been reported to promote vegetative growth in plants (Udoh et al., 2005), while nitrogen has also been observed to elongate the juvenile stage in plant, thus delaying crop maturity.
 It can be said that the effect of farmyard manure is attributed to enhancement physical criteria of the soil including better aeration, better water holding capacity, better nutrient availability and good balance between nutrients in the soil solution and improvement of nutrient exchange between of the soil (Zebarth et al., 1999).
 Slow release of nutrients from farmyard manure during growth period and hence low leaching of the nutrients could also be other criteria for farmyard manures, which improved vegetative growth and flower induction.
 The significant results of the present study is however, contrary to the findings of Haruna et al. (2011) who reported that number of days to 50 percent flowering was neither significantly enhanced by nitrogen nor poultry manure application.

 Highest fresh calyx yield was recorded in PM (2,500Kg) + NPK 15: 15: 15 (100 Kg) while lowest was recorded in control plot.
 Similarly, highest and lowest dry calyx yield during the planting season were recorded in 25% combination of poultry manure and NPK 15:15:15 and control plot respectively.
 Therefore, it was observed that combination of organic manure and nitrogenous fertilizer did better than inorganic fertilizer alone in terms of both fresh and dry calyx yield.
 This agrees with the works of some researchers who observed that integrating organic and inorganic fertilizers has resulted in enhancing both crop yield and soil health in various cropping systems (Adekiya et al., 2019; Ogunlela et al., 2020; Okoli et al., 2021).
-Similarly, Haruna et al. (2011) in their study, found that the application of 60 kg/ha of nitrogen fertilizer and 5tons/ha of poultry manure significantly increase calyx yield and profitability of roselle.
+Similarly, Haruna et al. (2011) in their study, found that the application of 60 kg/ha of nitrogen fertilizer and 5 tha-1 of poultry manure significantly increase calyx yield and profitability of roselle.
 Similar investigations by Mera et al. (2009), Oyewole and Mera (2010), and Atta et al. (2010) reported that increased N application rates of nitrogenous fertilizers, the use of poultry manure, or farmyard manure correlated with increased roselle growth and yield.